grempe/tierion/README.md

 ### Block Subscriptions

-You can also create, retrieve, update, and delete 'block subscriptions'.
+You can also create, retrieve, update, and delete 'block subscriptions' and assign each of them an optional label.

 ```
 > t = Tierion::HashApi::Client.new
 => #<Tierion::HashApi::Client ... >

+# returns and Array of all subscriptions
+> t.get_block_subscriptions
+=> [{ ... }, { ... }]

 # takes a callback URL to receive payload, returns an ID
 > t.create_block_subscription('https://www.rempe.us/foo')